bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/address-relay.md

 So if you send say 500 packages of 10 addresses and a node has a hundred peers, they'll randomly decide for each of those 5,000 addresses which two peers to relay that to.
 So now if there's another peer connected to the attack node, this receiver or observer node would probably get some 50 addresses.

-## Correction: The peer would not get addresses-divided-by-peers addresses, but 2×addresses-divided-by-peers addresses as the addresses get forwarded to two peers each.
+(Correction: The peer would not get addresses-divided-by-peers addresses, but 2×addresses-divided-by-peers addresses as the addresses get forwarded to two peers each.)

-Patrick: 00:17:59

 If there were only 10 peers connected to the attack node, they'll receive 500.
 So the observer will basically get n divided by a number of peers of these randomly generated addresses forwarded.